-7 Standardised and comparable (real) data are missing:
+Standardised and comparable (real) data are missing:

-- ☐ Lack of harmonised, sharable data and ontology for a consistent life-cycle inventory along the value chain and full life-cycle, - Assumptions, baselines and boundaries can differ significantly not allowing comparison of data and LCA, - Many data are provided at a laboratory or prototype level, not for mass production, circularity or everyday use, - No harmonised use cases for the assessment and data generation, - Limited access to performance and emission data in real-use from considered use cases, - 7 The reliability and correctness of data is not guaranteed, - The prediction or extrapolation of data, for assessing new mobility concepts or business models, is not harmonised, - The acceptance of sharing data is low, due to missing business models or concepts ensuring confidentiality and compliance aspects, - Reflecting regional or behavioural particularities in a globalised world and within the EU is not taken into account.
+- Lack of harmonised, sharable data and ontology for a consistent life-cycle inventory along the value chain and full life-cycle, - Assumptions, baselines and boundaries can differ significantly not allowing comparison of data and LCA, - Many data are provided at a laboratory or prototype level, not for mass production, circularity or everyday use, - No harmonised use cases for the assessment and data generation, - Limited access to performance and emission data in real-use from considered use cases, - 7 The reliability and correctness of data is not guaranteed, - The prediction or extrapolation of data, for assessing new mobility concepts or business models, is not harmonised, - The acceptance of sharing data is low, due to missing business models or concepts ensuring confidentiality and compliance aspects, - Reflecting regional or behavioural particularities in a globalised world and within the EU is not taken into account.

-A Harmonised methods and tools for affordable (in terms of cost and time) and easy-to-handle assessment of the ecological footprint:
+Harmonised methods and tools for affordable (in terms of cost and time) and easy-to-handle assessment of the ecological footprint:

-- Integration into the product design and development along the supply and value chain (not only from LCA / CE point of view) is missing, - Management and control of LCSA data and CE over the life-cycle (e.g. ownership of process), particularly over the use phase and EoL, is not possible, - Enabling a system point of view accounting for new mobility concepts and operations, - A lack of accounting for costs and social aspects, - A lack of ability to account for all factors impacting the ecological footprint, - For a consequential LCA, a harmonised approach across value chains is missing. - Strategies and definitions for consistent circular economy approaches (e.g. categories like share of recovered materials, energy efficiency of recycling process ...),
+- Integration into the product design and development along the supply and value chain (not only from LCA / CE point of view) is missing, - Management and control of LCSA data and CE over the life-cycle (e.g. ownership of process), particularly over the use phase and EoL, is not possible, - Enabling a system point of view accounting for new mobility concepts and operations,

-71 Which has been confirmed by the recent Vehicle LCA study issued by European Commission, DG Climate Action (ISBN 978-92-76-20301-8, doi: 10.2834/91418)
+73) Which has been confirmed by the recent Vehicle LCA study issued by European Commission, DG Climate Action (ISBN 978-92-76-20301-8, doi: 10.2834/91418)

-- Nowledge and skills for LCA and CE are lacking, - 7 LCA- and circular economy-based solutions are not implemented at a wide scale, - 7 Communication and acceptance of LCA- and circular economy-based solutions.
+- A lack of accounting for costs and social aspects, - A lack of ability to account for all factors impacting the ecological footprint, - 7 For a consequential LCA, a harmonised approach across value chains is missing. - Strategies and definitions for consistent circular economy approaches (e.g. categories like share of recovered materials, energy efficiency of recycling process ...), - Knowledge and skills for LCA and CE are lacking, - ICA- and circular economy-based solutions are not implemented at a wide scale, - 7 Communication and acceptance of LCA- and circular economy-based solutions.